jasnow/awesome-ruby-security-advisories/Proposal/Text.md

 I have created a draft outline to suggest what the scope might be.

-I have been helping out on several advisory projects over the last few months and have learned about this niche.
+For the last few months, I have been helping out on several advisory projects and have learned about this niche.

-Feel free to contact me to discuss this proposal further.
+Feel free to contact me to discuss and help on this proposal.
-Other people to contact could be @postmodern on GitHub.

 Thanks,
 Al Snow